||Neil deGrasse Tyson

 universe unfolds in vivid musical pictures—from darkness and

-chaos, to the emergence of light, to the pleasures of Adam and Eve in
+chaos, to the emergence of light, to the presence of Adam and Eve in

 the Garden of Eden.
 Jane Glover conducts the orchestra, chorus and